Abortion Overview Am I pregnant? If you think you might be pregnant, you need information on all your options. You may be considering an abortion.

 First Trimester Aspiration Abortion (5-14 weeks after last menstrual period) One common method of abortion, which is often widely used because it takes less time and abortion clinic visits than a medication abortion, is a first trimester (first 12 weeks) aspiration abortion.
 Although the abortion procedure itself can take as little as 15 minutes, a patient who is further into her first trimester of pregnancy would need to be dilated hours—and sometimes a day—before the abortion.
 Some doctors give their patients a dose of Misoprostol, which is used in medication abortions, to soften the cervix before the abortion.
 Once the patient's cervix has been dilated, the abortion practitioner passes a “cannula” plastic tube—through her cervix and into her uterus.
 Once the cannula is in the patient’s cervix, the abortion practitioner uses it to pull the embryo or fetus out of her uterus.

 Abortion providers may also use a procedure called an early-stage aspiration abortion if the patent is 5-9 weeks pregnant.
 He or she would use a hand-held syringe to pull the embryo out of the patient’s uterus.
 Aspiration abortions from 10-14 weeks often require a machine-operated pump.

-In a first trimester aspiration abortion, the abortion practitioner finishes the procedure by looking to see that even/ part of the embryo or fetus—as well as the patient’s placenta—has been removed.
-This lowers the risk of infection and complication.
+In a first trimester aspiration abortion, the abortion practitioner finishes the procedure by looking to see that all of the embryo or fetus—as well as the patient’s placenta—has been removed.
+This lowers the risk of infection and complications.

 Most first trimester aspiration abortions require local anesthesia, while some require general anesthesia.
 Although most states require that only licensed physicians perform an aspiration abortion, California allows registered nurses, midwives, and physicians assistants to perform the procedure.